-In 2021, the Company has reclassified certain land and building amounting to P23.05 million from Property and Equipment to Investment Property (see Note 16).
-There was no similar transaction in 2020.
+The Company has reclassified certain land and building amounting to P1.56 million and P23.05 million from Property and Equipment to Investment Property in 2022 and 2021, respectively (see Note 16).

 All the depreciation and amortization charges were reported as part of Depreciation and amortization under General and Administrative Expense account in the statements of comprehensive income (see Note 31).